tommi1hirvonen/Biflow/README.md

 - Make sure websockets are enabled for the UI application and that "Always on" is enabled for the scheduler and executor applications.
 - Create a virtual network resource.
 - Create a lightweight Linux virtual machine resource (B1s is sufficient).
+    - This VM is used to configure and deploy the application files to the Web App resources.
     - Attach the virtual machine to the default subnet of the virtual network created in the previous step.
     - Allow SSH traffic from your desired IP addresses or networks to the virtual machine.
 - Apply access restrictions to the UI app to allow inbound traffic only from trusted IP addresses or networks.